ankur715/Extracurricular/readme.md

 ---
 Please excuse the silliness in the old image above. :see_no_evil::hear_no_evil::speak_no_evil:
-If you have any ideas for a fun project and would like to collaborate, feel free to contact me at [www.p.ankur.715@gmail.com](mailto:www.p.ankur.715@gmail.com).
+If you have any ideas for a project and would like to collaborate, feel free to contact me at [www.p.ankur.715@gmail.com](mailto:www.p.ankur.715@gmail.com).